Research has opened the door to automatic control of panic.

 When treating panic, therapists generally turn to Cognitive Behavioral Therapy.
 The fact that this therapy is cognitive, however, presents a problem.
 In a state of panic, we are mentally overwhelmed.
 Few panic sufferers can rise to the occasion and apply cognitive techniques when overwhelmed.
 Thus, only 17 percent of the panic sufferers treated by CBT become panic-free.

 Fear of flying, for instance, is not always fear of crashing.
-It is often fear of having a panic attack during a flight, when escape, as a way of gaining relief, is not possible.
+It is often fear of having a panic attack during a flight, when escape to gain relief is not possible.
 In the original fear of flying course at Pan Am, we taught clients that breathing exercises and relaxation exercises would control their feelings.
 Yet on the "graduation flight" at the end of the course, some of our students experienced full-blown panic even as they did their exercises, just as we taught them to.

 With breathing and relaxation exercises clearly inadequate, I turned to CBT only to find that, in a state of panic, fearful fliers could not use it.
 After years of trying to make CBT work, it became clear that if panic was to be controlled, it would have to be controlled automatically.
 A double-barrel approach was developed: